SEPTEMBER 30, 2021

 How do you choose the right RRSP for you?

-Before you do anything, you may want to think about the type of RRSP that’s right for you.
+Once you’re ready to open an RRSP, choose the type of RRSP that’s right for you.
 This often comes down to whether you’ll be investing on your own or with others.

 Your employer may offer a group RRSP.
 The benefits of going this route may include: